MVPStudio/mvp-studio-plan/docker/README.md

 # MVP User

 It is generally considered [a bad idea](https://www.oreilly.com/ideas/five-security-concerns-when-using-docker) to run apps in Docker containers as root.
-Thus we run all apps as the `revl` user (which is created in our base image).
+Thus we run all apps as the `mvp` user (which is created in our base image).

 # App Location